Maori and education

 ‘... we found the Maoris collected in groups around numerous fires, and very busy sending messages to each other on slates.
 The art of writing had just been introduced, and the Maoris seemed to have acquired a furor for it.
 They wrote everywhere, on all occasions and on all substances, on slates, on paper, on leaves of flax, and with a good, firm decided hand'.5

-In 1849 Bell, NZ Company Resident Agent in Nelson, regretted ‘... the rather humiliating fact of the mass of the natives near any settled place being far more proficient in these "simple accomplishments" [reading, writing and religious knowledge] than the European population'.7
+In 1849 Bell, New Zealand Company Resident Agent in Nelson, regretted ‘... the rather humiliating fact of the mass of the natives near any settled place being far more proficient in these "simple accomplishments" [reading, writing and religious knowledge] than the European population'.7

 Sources used in this story